jkerai1/JoeSandBoxToMDEBlockList/readme.md

 No duplication checks between runs :) however MDE natively handles duplicates

 Do not blindly upload, validate results before uploading

+TABL does not support punycode (xn--)